Isomaltulose: Effect on fat oxidation

 Compared to other carbohydrates, isomaltulose ingestion is associated with higher rates of fat oxidation and lower rates of fat storage.
-First, isomaltulose "dives" under entsymatic radar surpassin GIP producing upper part of the small intestine.
-It finds the degrading entsyme deep down in the GLP part of the intestine.
+First, isomaltulose "dives" under the enzymatic "radar" surpassing the GIP producing upper part of the small intestine.
+It finds the degrading enzyme deep down in the GLP part of the intestine.
 GLP/GIP balance favors late insulin secretion, and shuts down glucagon secretion.
 Thus the release or new production of liver glucose is slowed down.
 Mechanistically this involves a lower blood glucose concentration with reduced insulin secretion, which in turn allows more fatty acids to be released from adipose tissue for oxidation as an energy source.
 The lower insulin concentration also decreases carbohydrate oxidation, allowing more fatty acids to be oxidized.
 A lower insulin concentration also lowers the rate of liver free fatty acid recycling via plasma VLDL triglycerides and reduces the storage of triglycerides in adipose tissue.
 Practical implications include higher rates of fat oxidation after ingestion of isomaltulose than higher glycaemic carbohydrates.
 This has been shown in many studies with different areas of focus: